What is Unit Price?

 Unit Price is a measurement used for indicating the price of particular goods or service to be exchanged with customers or consumers for money and it includes fixed costs, variable costs, overheads, direct labour and a margin of profit to sustain the business activities and earning of organisation.

-A unit price is an amount at which a product or service could be exchanged between the producer, manufacturer, or service provider to the customer or consumer of the goods or services.
-It is important for both organizations and consumers.
-An organization could not sustain selling at lower prices over a consistent period and similarly, the customers would not purchase the product if the value perceived is lower than the price charged.
+A unit price is an amount at which a product or service exchange between the producer, manufacturer, or service provider to the customer or consumer of the goods or services.
+It is vital for both organizations and consumers.
+An organization could not sustain selling at lower prices over a consistent period.
+Similarly, the customers would not purchase the product if the value perceived is lower than the price charged.

 Unit Price Formula